 Non-Allowable Perishables You Cannot Move

 If you plan on packing plenty of food supplies and perishables for your upcoming local or cross-country move, know that you will not be allowed to pack any of them.
 The explanation is pretty simple: perishable foods will simply keep during long relocations and they could also easily attract rodents and pests, leading to further property damage problems.
 There are, of course, some exceptions, provided you plan on moving somewhere local or in the next state and the relocation will not last more than 24 hours to complete.
-Also, if you can use the most suitable packing supplies for you perishable foods, the moving company may agree to have these items transported for you.
+Also, if you can use the most suitable packing supplies for your perishable foods, the moving company may agree to have these items transported for you before your move or provide you with full packing services.

 Moving Materials That Are Considered Hazardous